yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 -- The view showing the list of articles getBlogR :: Handler RepHtml getBlogR = do
-    -- Get the user.
-Yes, it's that simple. muser <- maybeAuth
     -- Get the list of articles inside the database. articles <- runDB $ selectList [] [Desc ArticleTitle] -- We'll need the two "objects": entryWidget and enctype